container-storage-interface/spec/spec.md

   map<string, string> node_stage_secrets = 5;

   // Attributes of the volume to publish.
 This field is OPTIONAL and
-  // MUST match the attributes of the VolumeInfo identified by
+  // MUST match the attributes of the `Volume` identified by
   // `volume_id`.
   map<string,string> volume_attributes = 6;
 }